Research leading to treatments is producing results. We need everyone's best work now--researchers and donors--to help reach our goal!

 Breakthroughs Are Happening

 Since 2010, a number of breakthroughs have been reported that may well lead to treatments.
 This cascade of events includes the discovery of a specific genetic “package” called DUX4 associated with FSHD; the successful reversal of FSHD symptoms in mice using gene therapy (RNAi); and identification of genes and proteins that damage muscle cells, as well as the mechanisms that can cause the disease.
-Most recently, in November 2012, an international team announced the discovery of a second gene, SMCHD1, linked to ~10 percent of cases known as FSHD2.
+Most recently, in November 2012, an international team announced the discovery of a second gene, SMCHD1, linked to the majority of cases known as FSHD Type 2.

 You Can Help